James Bonar (philanthropist): Life

-The rebuilding of Trinity College Chapel (now on Chalmers Close) did not begin until 1872 but it seems that Bonar probably set out the legal agreement requiring its dismantling, storage and reconstruction.
-Without Bonar this gem would have been lost.

 Trivia

 The frontage of Lady Glenorchy's Free Church is now incorporated into the hotel element of the Omni Centre in Edinburgh.
 The bulk of the building was demolished in 1985 and the frontage stood as a scaffolded structure for two decades before amalgamation with the new building.
-Lady Glenorchy's Church (C of S) was sold by the church in the late 2oth century and is now a music venue.

 Paterson's Court was demolished in 1938 to allow redevelopment as Council housing by the city architect, Ebenezer James MacRae.

 Family

-James was unmarried and had no children.
+Bonar was unmarried and had no children.

-His older sister Margaret Bonar (1796-1869) married his business colleague Andrew Tawse WS (1788-1851).
+His older sister Margaret Bonar (1796–1869) married his business colleague Andrew Tawse WS (1788–1851).